Five Common Myths About Community Shares

 Community shares are unique to community-led organizations such as community benefit societies or co-operatives and can be used to raise money for local facilities such as shops, pubs, village halls, affordable housing or community farms.
 Their main aim is to help grow sustainable and resilient communities.

 Community Share “Offers” or “Issues” are investments available to anyone aged 16 or over, and which are often available from as little as £1 per share.
 They are withdrawable (subject to terms and conditions) with notice.

 If you know of a community group that has ambitions to build affordable housing, or to build or save some sports facilities, or generate renewable energy, they might benefit from this kind of investment.

 Resonance has put together a leaflet called 'Simple Guide to Community Shares Offers'.

-  We have two community groups with open community share offers.
-Visit the Ethex Investment Platform to learn more about
+We currently have one community group with an open community share offer.
+Visit the Ethex Investment Platform to learn more about them.

-  them.